madbrain76/netcon-sync/README.md

 Given this split between pfSense and Unifi, I selected the "source of truth" for my clients as the DHCP reservation table in pfSense, specifically the MAC, IPv4 reservation, hostname, and description.

+## Workflow I personally use this to manage my Wifi IOT clients together in pfSense and Unifi
+1. add them to the Wifi network using their respective app
+2. find them in DHCP leases in pfsense
+3. add IPv4 reservations, hostnames, and a detailed description, with the suffix "- Wifi"
+4. run pfsense2unifi sync
+5. clients are now in sync between both pfSense and Unifi GUIs

 ## Features

 - 🔄 **DHCP Sync** - Exports DHCP static mappings from pfSense to UniFi as known clients